Proton radioactivity in deformed nuclei with microscopic optical potential: A novel angular-dependent emission mechanism in the nanosecond-lived $^{149}$Lu

 Recently, $^{149}$Lu was identified as a ground-state proton emitter with a record-high decay energy $Q_p = 1920(20)$\ keV and a nanosecond-scale half-life $T_{1/2}=450^{+170}_{-100}$ ns \cite{2022-Auranen-PRL}.
 Nonadiabatic quasiparticle calculations within phenomenological particle-rotor model suggest this nucleus may exhibit the strongest oblate deformation among known proton emitters \cite{2003-Fiorin-PRC}.
 In parallel, nuclear energy density functional (EDF) studies incorporating quantum tunneling rule out the possibility of a prolate quadratic deformation \cite{2023-XiaoY-PLB, 2024-LuQ-PLB}.
-However, their dependence on phenomenological interactions calibrated solely to $\beta$-stable nuclei invalidates the results for such exotic system, leaving \textit{ab initio} predictions for this shortest directly measured half-life elusive.
+However, their dependence on phenomenological interactions calibrated solely to $\beta$-stable nuclei invalidates the results for such exotic system, leaving theoretical predictions from realistic nucleon-nucleon (NN) interactions for this shortest directly measured half-life elusive.

+In the aforementioned studies of $^{149}$Lu using nuclear EDF \cite{2023-XiaoY-PLB, 2024-LuQ-PLB}, the linear term of scalar and vector potentials $U_\text{S} + U_0$ was used as the nuclear potential to describe the proton emission phenomenon.
+This widely used approximation omits the quadratic contribution inherent in the Schr\"odinger equivalent potential $U_\text{SEP}$.
+As will be explained later, this omission artificially deepens the potential barrier, which not only affects the predicted half-life, but also obscures key deformation-sensitive emission dynamics in the quantum tunneling process.

-In this Letter, we report the first \textit{ab initio} calculation of the half-life of $^{149}$Lu from realistic nucleon-nucleon (NN) interactions, by developing a deformed microscopic optical potential based on the relativistic Brueckner-Hartree-Fock (RBHF) theory in the full Dirac space \cite{2021-WangSB-PRC, 2024-QinPP-PRC}.
-Our method is further validated by successfully reproducing the half-lives of $^{150,151}$Lu and their isomers, and subsequently applied to predict the half-life of $^{148}$Lu.
+In this letter, we integrate a deformed microscopic optical potential, developed from realistic NN interactions within the relativistic Brueckner-Hartree-Fock (RBHF) theory in the full Dirac space \cite{2021-WangSB-PRC, 2024-QinPP-PRC}, into the Wentzel-Kramers-Brillouin (WKB) framework for proton decay to calculate the half-life of $^{149}$Lu.
+Our method predicts a novel angular-dependent emission mechanism, which is further validated by successfully reproducing the half-lives of $^{150,151}$Lu and their isomers, and subsequently applied to predict the half-life of $^{148}$Lu.
 Throughout this work, we employ natural units where $\hbar=c=1$.

-\textit{Half-life of proton radioactivity}---Proton emission is predominantly a quantum tunneling process \cite{2006-Delion-PR}.
+\textit{Half-life of proton radioactivity}.
+Proton emission is predominantly a quantum tunneling process \cite{2006-Delion-PR}.
 Its half-life is given by $T_{1/2} = \ln 2/(S_p \nu_0 P)$, where $S_p$ is the spectroscopic factor, $\nu_0$ is the assault frequency, and $P$ is the crucial penetration probability quantifying the likelihood of tunneling through the potential barrier.